-This is the first installment of our “Connected Marketing Stack” playbook.
+This cross-channel marketing piece is the first installment of our “Connected Marketing Stack” playbook.

 In The 7 Habits of Highly Effective People, Stephen Covey popularized what’s become known as the Eisenhower Matrix.
 It’s comprised of four quadrants based on relative Urgency and Importance.

-Here’s four reasons why connected marketing data — and the modern, API-led infrastructure that’s needed to support it — can’t wait any longer, and is worthy of first-quadrant attention:
+Here’s four reasons why connected marketing data — and the modern, API-led infrastructure that’s needed to support cross-channel marketing efforts — can’t wait any longer, and is worthy of first-quadrant attention:

 The marketing stack is only getting more fragmented